Updated March 31, 2026

 Coverage can be built around professional liability insurance, general liability insurance, commercial property insurance, workers' compensation insurance, and cyber liability insurance.
 For California pharmacies, that often means attention to medication error coverage, slip and fall exposure, business interruption, and cyber risks tied to patient records.

 Pharmacy insurance cost in California varies based on location, staffing, services offered, claims history, property values, and cyber exposure.
-The state average in the data provided is $245 to $982 per month, but actual pricing varies by operation and coverage choices.
+Actual pricing varies by operation and coverage choices, so it helps to compare limits, deductibles, and endorsements across quotes.

 California businesses with 1+ employees generally need workers' compensation, and many commercial leases ask for proof of general liability coverage.
 You may also need to review policy limits, endorsements, and any property or cyber requirements tied to your lease or operations.